PrestaShop/prestashop.github.io/content/news/public-oss-demo/2023/live-update-9-2023.md

 ## PrestaShop Live Update - October 2023

-It was a special Live Update where we said goodbye to the project leader, [Pablo Borowicz](https://github.com/eternoendless), who, after over six years here, is leaving PrestaShop company.
+It was a special Live Update where we said goodbye to the project leader, [Pablo Borowicz](https://github.com/eternoendless), who, after over six years, is leaving the PrestaShop company.
 On behalf of everyone in the project, I would like to thank him for all the work he has done for the project and wish him all the best in his future endeavors.

 ## The session's agenda was as follows: